One of the most common estate planning questions John F. Davenport hears from families in Norwalk, CT and nationwide is:

 The short, clear answer in 2026 is no — beneficiary designations almost always win over your will.

-John F. Davenport, licensed attorney in New York and Connecticut and founder of J. Davenport Advisors and Davenport & Associates in Norwalk, CT, explains it this way:
+John F. Davenport, licensed attorney in New York and Connecticut and founder of Davenport & Associates in Norwalk, CT, explains it this way:

 “Think of your will as the captain of your ship — but beneficiary designations are like secret lifeboats.
 If you name someone on a lifeboat (your IRA, 401(k), life insurance, or POD/TOD account), that person gets in the lifeboat first — the will doesn’t get a say.”